Fipple: History

 A pipe and tabor player and a double pipe player accompany a gymnast in this Medieval illustration.

-Duct flutes have a long history: an example of an Iron Age specimen, made from a sheep bone, exists in Leeds City Museum.
+Duct flutes have a long history: the Seaty Hill Malham Moor West Yorkshire flute originally was dated in 1952 to the Iron Age; it is made from a sheep bone and can be found in Leeds City Museum.
+However more recent work suggests it to be an artefact of the post-Roman era.
+The museum on the Isle of Bute has a definitively established Iron Age flute.

 Possibly the oldest discovered fipple instrument is the Wicklow Pipes.
 Although the instrument found was incomplete, a replica set was playable when fitted with fipples.

 L.E.
 McCullough notes that the oldest surviving whistles date from the 12th century, but that, "Players of the feadan are also mentioned in the description of the King of Ireland's court found in Early Irish law dating from the 7th and 8th centuries A.D."

 The Tusculum whistle is a 14-cm whistle with six finger holes, made of brass or bronze, found with pottery dating to the 14th and 15th centuries; it is currently in the collections of the National Museums Scotland.

 One of the earliest surviving recorders was discovered in a castle moat in Dordrecht, the Netherlands in 1940, and has been dated to the 14th century.
 It is largely intact, though not playable.
 A second more or less intact 14th century recorder was found in a latrine in northern Germany (in Göttingen): other 14th-century examples survive from Esslingen (Germany) and Tartu (Estonia).
 There is a fragment of a possible 14th-15th-century bone recorder in Rhodes (Greece); and there is an intact 15th-century example from Elblag (Poland).